-As a result of the business divestiture, the Company recognized a pre-tax loss of approximately \$10 million, subject to certain post-closing adjustments, presented in Other expense (income), net on the Consolidated Statements of (Loss) Income and Comprehensive Loss for the year ended December 31, 2023.
-The Company has also recognized income tax effects associated with the business divestiture across multiple periods.
-The total income tax expense recognized was approximately \$21 million, with approximately \$3 million that was recognized during the year ended December 31, 2022.
+As a result of the business divestiture, the Company recognized a pre-tax loss of approximately \$10 million, presented in (Gains) losses on business disposals on the Consolidated Statements of Income (Loss) and Comprehensive Loss for the year ended December 31, 2023.
+There was a net working capital adjustment of \$(3) million for the year ended December 31, 2024, resulting in a cumulative pre-tax loss of approximately \$7 million.

+¢ (32)

+Ŷ (32)

+\$ 839

 Divestiture of a Portion of the Savory Solutions Business

-During the fourth quarter of 2022, the Company announced it had entered into an agreement to sell a portion of its Savory Solutions business, which was part of the Nourish segment.
-The Company completed the divestiture on May 31, 2023 and received cash proceeds of approximately \$840 million.
-In addition, a receivable of approximately \$37 million was recorded, which reflected the remaining sale consideration that was received in January 2024.
+The Company completed the divestiture of a portion of the Savory Solutions business on May 31, 2023, and received net cash proceeds of approximately \$821 million.
+In addition, a receivable of approximately \$37 million was recorded which reflected the remaining sale consideration that was received in January 2024.